cazwazacz/running-buddy/README.md

 As a runner
 So I can go running with someone
 I want to be able to accept their request

+As a runner
+So that I know my request has been accepted
+I want to receive a notification when this happens
 ```

 Running (get it?) the app locally